nomath4u/radiusnetworks.github.io/_posts/2014-01-10-ibeacon-misconceptions.md

 # #5 iBeacons can only be Detected by Apple Devices

-It is understandable that you iBeacons are not limited to iOS devices at all.
-Since an iBeacon just broadcasts a Bluetooth Low Energy signal any device that supports BLE should be able to detect them.
+Since Apple came up with the concept, it is understandable that people think iBeacons would limited to their hardware.
+Luckily an iBeacon just broadcasts a standard Bluetooth Low Energy signal, and any device that supports BLE should be able to detect it.

-Form mobile devices there is already good support. iOS has this capability built into CoreLocation.
+iOS has this capability built into CoreLocation.
 BLE enabled Android devices can take advantage of Radius' free and open source [Android iBeacon Library](http://developer.radiusnetworks.com/ibeacon/android/).

 ## Building Blocks for a Bigger Solution